San Francisco is beautiful in April as the flowers are blooming and the weather is cool, yet sunny. It's one of the best times to visit.

 Are you still looking for a place to stay during your visit?
 I recommend starting your search on either TripAdvisor.com or Booking.com.
 Both offer a huge selection of hotels, motels, and hostels and offer some of the best prices around.

 Each year, SF's Mission District celebrates Cesar Chavez, California's legendary labor and civil rights leader who fought to improve the working conditions of farmers and migrant workers.

 The annual festival features a parade at 11am and street fair from 12 - 5pm.
 During the festival, you can enjoy Latin cuisines, dancing in the streets and so much more.

 Dates: Several in early April

-It also includes a ticket on a 60-minute bay cruise, as well as a 7-day unlimited Muni Transit Pass valid on all SF public transit including buses, light rail, and cable cars.
+It also includes a ticket on a 60-minute bay cruise, as well as a multi-day unlimited Muni Transit Pass valid on all SF public transit including buses, light rail, and cable cars.
 In the packet you'll also find discounts at major shopping centers.

 This is the most popular day to go out on the water, and you'll see the bay dotted with sails from Pier 39 to Sausalito.

 Dates: Several in April

 The SF Symphony is set to perform several shows in April.